trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 For a short fix, tell the Library to ignore this function for mutants.

-4. Go to your source file pokeGame.jsligo, and annotate the function `pokeAndGetFeedback` with `@no_mutation`
+4. Go to your source file pokeGame.jsligo, and annotate the function `pokeAndGetFeedback` with `@no_mutation`.

 ```ligolang
 @no_mutation